greygatch/iaobs/README.md

 - Select a default Firebase project.
 This is the project that you copied to the config variable in your app.js file.
 - Select JavaScript as your language.
 - Yes for ESLint (optional)
+- No package.json Overwrite
-- No for Overwrite
+- No index.js Overwrite
-- No for Overwrite
+- No .gitignore Overwrite
 - Yes to install dependencies with npm
 ```
 firebase deploy --only functions